Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In 2007, Kelli Carpenter moved out of the home she shared with Rosie O'Donnell.

-November 2009: Disclosure of Separation
+November 2009: Disclosure of Carpenter Moving Out

-In November 2009, Rosie O'Donnell disclosed that Kelli Carpenter had moved out of their home in 2007 and that their marriage had ended in August 2004.
+In November 2009, Rosie O'Donnell publicly disclosed that Kelli Carpenter had moved out of their home in 2007 and that their marriage had ended in August 2004.

 December 5, 2011: Engagement Announcement